-Many people only perform the flat bench press however performing this exercise only will not fully develop your pectorals and it could even result in an uneven looking chest.
+Many people only perform the flat bench press.
+However performing this exercise only may not fully develop your pectorals, and it could even result in an uneven looking chest, or perhaps not look as aesthetically pleasing as it could.

 For these chest workouts I have included various different exercises for the chest (pectorals) that will target all the main areas of the chest.

-The chest along with the arms is a favourite area to train by many, including myself.
+The chest along with the arms is a favorite area to train by many, including myself.
 The chest can easily fall behind other body parts if not trained properly or often enough.

 You can also over develop the pectorals by training them too frequently, either way it will result in an unbalanced looking physique which is not what you want, it shouldn’t be anyway.